zetseatZ/into-cps.github.io/simulators/overture.md

 The Overture tool currently does not have build-in support for FMI.
 However a prototype is available that is based on the Overture simulator made for the crescendo tool.

+* Note that FMUs running **VDM require variable step size**.
+If a fixed step size is selected then it may introduce errors.
+Thus if fixed stepsize is selected make sure that the interval is close to that of the control loop.
+(Internally VDM runs with nano seconds resolution where each expression is assigned a time cost)*

 ### Components required to create an FMU

 * the VDM model `*.vdmrt`